Phil-Ber/Kaggle_Titanic/README.md

 # Kaggle_Titanic

-In this repository I will showcase my skills in Data Science / Machine Learning on the Kaggle Titanic dataset "https://www.kaggle.com/competitions/titanic".
+In this repository I will showcase my Python skills in Data Science / Machine Learning on the Kaggle Titanic dataset "https://www.kaggle.com/competitions/titanic".

 I will apply the following ML methods:

 - ....